 - Are you financing your car?
 Then it’s a good idea to add this optional extra to your policy.
 The last thing you want is to have to keep paying off a car that you don’t own any more.

 - Are you buying a brand-new car?
-Then its value will depreciate 15-20% in the first year and approximately 50% after you’ve owned it for 5 years*.
-Therefore you are guaranteed to face a value gap if your car is deemed beyond economic repair following an accident or if the car is stolen.
+Then its value will depreciate 15-20% in the first year, and approximately 50% after you’ve owned it for 5 years*.
+Therefore you’re guaranteed to face a value gap if your car is deemed beyond economic repair following an accident or if the car is stolen.

 Get comprehensive car insurance from Santam

-Santam is South Africa’s largest short-term insurer and you can choose to add on guaranteed value insurance – cover that makes things right if your car is written off or stolen (Ts and Cs apply).
+Santam is South Africa’s largest short-term insurer and you can choose to add on guaranteed value insurance – gap cover that makes things right if your car is written off or stolen (Ts and Cs apply).
 Personal lines clients also get free SOS services.
-Read more about our benefits here.
+Make sure you’re covered, with Santam, today.